 Dr Johanna Green

-- Lecturer (Information Studies)
+- Senior Lecturer (Information Studies)

-Johanna Green is Lecturer in Information Studies and Co-Director of the Glasgow-wide Digital Cultural Heritage ArtsLab; she specialises in book history and digital humanities.
+Johanna Green (she/her) is Senior Lecturer in Information Studies and Co-Director of the Glasgow-wide Digital Cultural Heritage ArtsLab; she specialises in book history and digital humanities.
 She was on research leave during the academic year 2019-20 during which she was awarded a Visiting Research Fellow at the Schoenberg Institute for Manuscript Studies, University of Pennsylvania Libraries; this Fellowship has since been extended due to the Covid-19 global pandemic.

 Johanna’s research interests are in the history of text technologies, focusing on the manuscript, early printed book, and digital page as material object and cultural artefact, and the development and use of digital technologies for the elucidation of historical texts and documents.
 Johanna has particular interests in how public audiences access written heritage – digitally and/or within exhibition spaces – and how emerging digital tools might allow for a more immersive, sensory, and digital “hands-on” experience than has traditionally been possible.
 This research has been supported by an RSE workshop grant awarded in 2019 examining the digital exhibition of Archives and Special Collections, including core participants from the University of Aberdeen Archives and Special Collections, the University of Glasgow Archives and Special Collections, Cambridge University Library, the National Library of Scotland, Glasgow Museums, and the Schoenberg Institute of Manuscript Studies at the University of Pennsylvania; this work has also been extended into 2021 due to the Covid-19 pandemic.

 Alongside this research, Johanna is involved in the University's Innovate UK-funded Project Mobius: Edify.
 She was first selected to develop one of ten Virtual Reality pathfinder apps to enable a teaching intervention not possible without immersive technology in 2018; her app delivered content relating to the history of text technologies, namely a VR early printing press.
 In December 2020 she was chosen to develop an Edify teaching app for a second time.
 This second app sees collaboration with Prof. Bill Endres (University of Oklahoma) to deliver "Virtual Codicology", bringing the study of book history and 3D images of medieval manuscripts together within a virtual environment.
 The resulting app will re-conceptualise how we study and research the complexities of the medieval codex and teach manuscript collation; this app begins development in 2021.
+She is a member of the University of Glasgow’s XR Strategy Board.

 In 2020, Johanna was one of a core group of staff who worked to develop best practice in remote, object-based learning and teaching with the University's Archives and Special Collections (ASC) 'Virtual Collections Classroom' technology, installed to assist with the material distance from Collections that staff and students experienced as a result of the Covid-19 global pandemic.
 In 2021 she won a University of Glasgow SRC Student Teaching Award for 'Best Practice in Online Learning' and was also nominated and shortlisted for 'Best College Teacher' within the College of Arts for her use of this technology.
 Later that year she was also awarded a University Teaching Excellence Award (Early Career) at University and College level for this work.
 During the same period, Johanna was awarded LTDF funding from the University to develop a University-wide resource sharing best practice models of experiential learning and teaching with ASC items; the resource will offer methodologies and guides for in person, digitally-augmented, and remote learning and teaching with ASC materials and - crucially - involves co-creation of curricula with Undergraduate students.